memoizr/twitter-demo/README.md

 ### What not to look forward to:
 - Low Cucumber coverage.
 - Sparse testing for some util classes, in particular the ones dealing with saving files, setting executable permissions and running native code.
 I still haven't figured out how to test that.
+- Not much error handling.
+Not much rotation handling.
+Only the Stream screen handles rotation for now.
 - Spiders.